Groups

 Quick Check - Before You Start

-• Confirm Brand, Category, Type, Collection, and Gender masters match how styles are tagged
+- Confirm Brand, Category, Type, Collection, Gender, and Department masters match how styles are tagged

 How to Add a Group